-It should be noted that the 2009 L{dn} contours depicted in Figure 1 may not be identical to the contours contained in the DIA Noise Abatement Office's 2009 annual noise report.
-The

-Integrated Noise Model (INM) was used to calculate the contours for the Noise Release Study, while the contours in the 2009 Annual Report were calculated by a program called ARTSMAP.
+It should be noted that the 2011 L{dn} contours depicted in Figure 1 may not be identical to the contours contained in the DIA Noise Abatement Office's 2011 annual noise report.
+The Integrated Noise Model (INM) was used to calculate the contours for the Noise Release Study, while the contours in the 2011 Annual Report were calculated by a program called ARTSMAP.
 INM is limited in the number of individual aircraft flight paths it can use in the calculation process and is designed primarily to predict future aircraft noise.
-ARTSMAP calculates noise based upon thousands of actual radar flight tracks and, as such, is not very useful for predicting future noise.
+ARTSMAP calculates noise based upon thousands of actual radar flight tracks and is therefore more useful for calculating existing noise than for predicting future noise.

-LAND USE IMPACTS 2014
+LAND USE IMPACTS 2016

-The projections for 2014 indicate that the contours will expand slightly in all directions as compared to 2009.
+The projections for 2016 indicate that the contours will expand slightly in all directions as compared to 2011.
 It should be noted that the FEIS projections were based on the airport operating at full capacity with 12 runways; therefore the current contour of the Noise Overlay Zone should be maintained until full build-out of the airport.

-It should also be noted that on both the 2009 and 2014 contour maps, numerous areas to the east and north of the airport are colored yellow, indicating residential land use.
+It should also be noted that on both the 2011 and 2016 contour maps, numerous areas to the east and north of the airport are colored yellow, indicating residential land use.
 Most of the areas so designated are not residentially zoned, but are rather agricultural zones within which Adams County permits one home to be built on a parcel of land having a minimum size of 35 acres.
 The source of all Adams County land use data used on these maps is Adams County.